ritik89/ipusimplified/README.md

 ##### Backend
       1. java as core language
       2. Spring MVC along with Hibernate for processing requests
+      3. Maven for dependency injection
-      3. Scheduler
+      4. Scheduler
-      4. PostgreSQL as database
+      5. PostgreSQL as database
 ##### Frontend
       1. javaScript
       2. jade